 Welcome to the NCVPS Occupational Course of Study (OCS) Learning Program!

-The NCVPS OCS Learning program is a collaborative effort between the NCVPS teacher and the face-to-face (f2f) OCS teacher to teach OCS courses.
+The NCVPS OCS Learning program is a collaborative effort between the NCVPS online teacher and the face-to-face (f2f) OCS classroom teacher.
 This is a true partnership in teaching!

-On this website, you will find information to explain the NCVPS OCS Learning program, to provide information on how to register for courses, and the teacher training each face-to-face classroom OCS teacher will need to complete prior to the start of the semester.
+On this web page, you will find information that explains the NCVPS OCS Learning program.
+This will include information on how to register for courses.
+It will also include information about the training that each face-to-face teacher needs to complete prior to the start of the semester.

-This exciting and unique program is proving to be a tremendous success for students across North Carolina who are involved in the teaching of these courses.
+This unique program is proving to be a tremendous success for students across North Carolina.
 NCVPS is excited to offer courses to all OCS students and OCS teachers of North Carolina as part of the NCVPS OCS Learning program.

-As schools begin to plan their NCVPS OCS enrollments for the upcoming school year, please keep in mind these important factors.
-Since there are no limitations on the number of OCS Learning enrollments in the NCVPS OCS Learning courses, schools should enroll intentionally in those courses that are actually needed within the appropriate academic calendar timeframe.
+As schools begin to plan their NCVPS OCS enrollments for the upcoming school year, please keep in mind these important factors:

-The NCVPS registration system will allow schools to register students within these academic calendar timeframes:
+The NCVPS registration system allows schools to register students within these academic calendar time frames:

 Fall –1 credit block course